 Make it a point to walk around your neighborhood, or even pace back and forth in your living room.
 Just make sure you keep it going for a set amount of time (20-30 minutes is a good start).
 You can even utilize stairs if you have access to them.
 If you have access to trails in your area, hiking can really boost your heart, mind, and body.
 The fresh air and the beauty of nature may be just the boost you need to prepare for another day working from home.

 To explore trails in your area, visit AllTrails website, or download the app for Android or iOS.
-AllTrails helps you explore the outdoors with over 100,000 hiking trails and mountain bike routes.
+AllTrails helps you explore the outdoors (and think of fun connected places to work outdoors) with over 100,000 hiking trails and mountain bike routes.

 Yoga stretch breaks